scripting/pagePark/docs/plugins.md

 # PagePark plug-ins

-A plug-in is a JavaScript module.
+A plug-in is a bit of JavaScript code that handles all requests for a domain.

 ### Background